KygoSkyrus/skychat/NOTES.md

   - when blocked the connection will be moved to a field(blockedConnections) in user collection, (later can be unblocked from this list)
   - if one is blocked, will he get to know that if he is blocked? probably no
   - he can still send the message currently (maybe we can prohibit him to do so), so when he is unblocked , all the message will sent during the blocked period will also be shown to both of them
-  - when someone is unblocked,, he will be shown to req list based on if he has sent any message after he was unblocked.. user can still search him to send text, also all msgs will be shown(refer above statement)
+  - when someone is unblocked,, he will be shown to req list based on if he has sent any message after he was blocked.. user can still search him to send text, also all msgs will be shown(refer above statement)

 - # Search User List
   - are following users allowed to be shown in search list?